derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/07/2024 16:17:06 : 3 Database Admins walked into a NoSQL bar.
+01/08/2024 16:17:55 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Number of days since I have encountered an off-by-one error: 0.
+Sympathy for the Devil is really just about being nice to QAs.
 <!-- replace-with-joke ends -->